 It’s just the right day to take a look back at one South Sudanese mother’s story of hardship, survival and hope.

-Reik is about one-and-a-half years old.
+Reik was about one-and-a-half years old when we met him.
 His name means “problem,” in the local language of Jaguar Village in Thaker, South Sudan.